AviNessimian/flight-check-in/README.md

 ***
 Assumptions:
-* Seats support is not required.
+* Seats support is required.
 * A flight, passenger, and their details already exist in the database.
 * Using abstractions (repository, etc.) to access a DB is enough.